 Time Capsule Retreat in the middle of Sungai Lembing near Kuantan is known for its unique capsule facilities.
 This quiet and cosy little family-run retreat sits inside a lush forest reserve that provides great views, cool temperatures, and a great ambience for relaxation and serenity.
 The capsules are well-furnished and fitted with comfortable beds and air conditioning.
 Restrooms are shared but are well-maintained and clean.
 Hiking enthusiasts are encouraged to wake up early to hike up a nearby hill and bask in the stunning sunrise.

 Japamala Resort, Johor

-Perched high above the luxuriant jungle canopy, Japamala’s wooden chalets are secluded, yet situated only a short walk up from the beach.
-Suffice to say, these rooms offer an entirely different glamping experience.
+Perched high above the lush jungle canopy on Tioman Island, Japamala’s wooden chalets are secluded, yet situated only a short walk up from the beach.
+Suffice to say, these treetop rooms offer an entirely different glamping experience.
 In fact, some wouldn’t dub it glamping at all.
-Regardless, here you’ll experience life many feet above the ground, sharing a habitat with the jungle’s flora and fauna, all while in the comfort of your bed.
+Regardless, you’ll experience life many feet above the ground, sharing a habitat with the jungle’s flora and fauna, all while in the comfort of your bed.